 His Ancient Egypt-inspired rendition of viral hit "Montero (Call Me By Your Name)," was inspired by Michael Jackson’s 1991 short film for his song “Remember the Time" (which also starred Eddie Murphy, Iman, and Magic Johnson).
 It featured the rapper body-rolling in a gold loincloth alongside a large group of dancers.
 The climax of the performance, however, came at the very end, when Lil Nas X made out with one of his male dancers.

-However, some took offense to the on stage kiss — one Twitter user took it as a display of "disrespect for African culture."
+However, some took offence to the on stage kiss — one Twitter user took it as a display of "disrespect for African culture."
 "DONT USE AFRICAN CULTURE FOR SHITS LIKE THIS!!!!!!!" they wrote.
 "RESPECT OUR ANCESTORS."
 Lil Nas X responded to this particular criticism by kindly reminding them that homosexuality, um, has always existed?
 Everywhere?

 "y’all really like to pretend homosexuality didn’t exist in african culture," the rapper wrote.